Johnny Sauter

 Personal Life

-Sauter resides in Necedah, Wisconsin, where he enjoys spending time with his family.
-In his free time, he has hobbies that include flying, fishing, and playing the banjo, reflecting his diverse interests outside of racing.
-He is known to be of the Catholic faith.
+Sauter lives in Necedah, Wisconsin, with his family.
+Outside of racing, he enjoys flying, fishing, and playing the banjo, and he is of the Catholic faith.

 2025 Season Performance